-Abandoned wells in Webster County, one leaking, photographed last summer.
+Abandoned wells in Webster County, one leaking, photographed last year.
 (Photo Kentucky Energy and Environment Cabinet)

 Contractors have started plugging some of the thousands of oil and gas wells abandoned by the fossil fuel industry across Kentucky, using new federal funding.
 But a lack of companies able or willing to bid on the work is increasing costs, a Kentucky official said recently.